Daimler, BAIC to sign strategic cooperation deal on Tuesday

-BEIJING, Nov 18 (Reuters) - Daimler < and its Chinese partner BAIC Motor will sign a new strategic cooperation agreement on Tuesday, BAIC Chairman Xu Heyi said on Monday.
+BEIJING (Reuters) - Daimler <(DAIGn.DE) and its Chinese partner BAIC Motor will sign a new strategic cooperation agreement on Tuesday, BAIC Chairman Xu Heyi said on Monday.

 Daimler will become ”one of BAIC’s important partners“ with shareholding rights”, Xu said at a ceremony to officially open a new Mercedes-Benz engine plant in Beijing.